Thomas Thornton (sportsman, died 1823): Early life

 Succeeding to his father's estate, Thornton became a keen sportsman, and revived falconry.
-He was appointed colonel of his father's old regiment, the 2nd West Yorks Militia, but resigned in 1795.
-In 1786 he undertook a sporting tour in the Scottish highlands.
+He was appointed colonel of his father's old regiment, the 2nd West Yorks Militia.
+In 1786 he undertook a sporting tour in the Scottish Highlands.
 He chartered the sloop Falcon, and partly by sea and partly by land travelled through the northern and western highlands, dividing his time between hunting, shooting, angling, and hawking.

 In 1789 Thornton bought Allerton Park from Frederick, Duke of York.
 He renamed it Thornville Royal.

-Thornton was an strong advocate for hunting with volley guns - firearms with multiple barrels that fired simultaneously.
-He owned a number of such weapons and the above portrait by Philip Reinagle and Sawrey Gilpin shows him armed with one of them, One of his guns - an extremely unusual, 14-barrel rifle - survives and is part of the armouries collection of Le Grand Curtius museum in Liege, Belgium.
-The gun was made by Henry Nock.
+In 1794, a dispute arose between Thornton and some of the officers of the militia unit under his command, while stationed at Roborough Camp in Devon.
+This led to Thornton's court-martial and his resignation from the army, although he would later characterise the event as a "Mutinous Conspiracy" in a pamphlet he wrote on the events.

 French visits

 Thornton visited France before the French Revolution, and, with his supposed wife Alicia Thornton, revisited it in 1802, during the Peace of Amiens.
 He was introduced to Napoleon, to whom he presented a pair of Durs Egg pistols.
+One of these pistols, a gold-inlayed, three-barreled Pocket pistol survives and was sold by Bonhams in 2006 for £38,000.

 He joined some French hunting parties and intended the purchase of a French estate; but difficulties of naturalisation and the renewal of the Napoleonic Wars frustrated the project.

 Later life

 In 1805 Thornton disposed of Thornville Royal to Charles Stourton, 17th Baron Stourton, and apparently resided in London for a time.
 He later lived at Falconer's Hall, Bedfordshire, Boythorpe, Yorkshire, and Skypark, Wiltshire.

-In September 1814, with a party of sportsmen and a pack of hounds, Thornton landed in France, and at Rouen attracted a crowd of spectators.
-He returned to London in March 1815 at the period of the Hundred Days, but after the battle of Waterloo he went back, hired the Château de Chambord, and purchased an estate at Pont-sur-Seine: he styled himself Prince de Chambord and Marquis de Pont.
+In September 1814, Thornton travelled to France with a party of sportsmen and a pack of hounds; at Rouen the party attracted a crowd of spectators.
+He returned to London in March 1815 during the period of the Hundred Days, but after the battle of Waterloo he returned to France, hiring the Château de Chambord, and purchasing an estate at Pont-sur-Seine: he styled himself Prince de Chambord and Marquis de Pont.
 In 1817 he obtained legal domicile in France, and he applied for naturalisation; but the application did not go through.

+In 1820, Thornton's large collection of sporting pictures was sold in London.
 In 1821 Thornton sold Pont-sur-Seine to Casimir Pierre Périer.
 He latterly took lodgings in Paris, where he died on 10 March 1823.